-Note 1: When students fail to acquire the credit during the term or semester marked with [©], ○, △ in the boxes for the year in which the course is taken, they can take the course in subsequent terms or semesters.
+- Note 1: When students fail to acquire the credit during the term or semester marked with \odot , \bigcirc , \triangle in the boxes for the year in which the course is taken, they can take the course in subsequent terms or semesters.
 Depending on class subject, courses may be offered in semesters or terms different from those Note 2: The credit obtained by mastery of "English-speaking Countries Field Research" or self-directed study of "Online Seminar in English A·B" cannot be counted towards the credit necessary for graduation.
-The credit obtained by Overseas Language Training can be recognized as Communication I, II, or III if application is made in advance.
+The credit obtained by Overseas Language Training can be recognized as Communication I or II if application is made in advance.
 For more details, please refer to the article on English in Liberal Arts Education in the student handbook.

 Note 3: We have a recognition of credit system for foreign language proficiency tests.
-For more details, please refer to the article on English in Liberal Arts Education in the student handbook.
+For more details, please refer to the article on English in Liberal Arts - (1credit) |.